TyLaurienteSkyBoxLabs/git-helper/README.md

 ### *Currently only supporting windows*

 1. To get started, download and extract both the gith.py and gith.bat files to your install directory of choice.
+(Ensure install directory path does not have any spaces in it, or Git Bash usage may not work correctly)
 2. Run `setx path "%PATH%;C:\path\to\directory\"` (ONLY IN COMMAND PROMPT, other shells can break path) to add the path of the program to your main Path environment variable.
 This allows the `gith` command to work globally across your shell.
 3. Run git config --global --add safe.directory '*'